nicaisemarseille/nicaisemarseille.github.io/_pages/about.md

 author_profile: true
 ---

-I am Maxime, a graduate student in Applied Mathematics at CentraleSupélec (Université Paris-Saclay).
-I am passionate about mathematics in all its forms, and fascinated by the idea of theory meeting applications.
+I am an engineering student at CentraleSupélec and an incoming MVA student at ENS Paris-Saclay.
+My academic interests lie at the intersection of applied mathematics and machine learning, particularly optimal transport, optimization, and statistical learning.
 Beyond academics, I am an enthusiast of computer-made music production.
 I love experimenting with synthetic sounds, and have been making such music since I was a child.

 I also enjoy the practice of kickboxing very much, and whenever possible I take part in competitions.